 Remember, there’s no wrong way to doodle on rocks.
 If you’re unsure of what you want to do for your design, sketch it out on paper first.
 But really, the best way to create fun, unique designs is to just start drawing.

-If you get a chance, head over to my Instagram page and let me know what you think about the guide.
+If you get a chance, head over to my Instagram page or Facebook page and let me know what you think about the guide.
 Next in the works is a guide for painting on rocks.
 I’ll announce it on my Instagram page when it’s finished.